Harshsngh07/Hacktoberfest2020/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have added my code in its respective language folder.
 - [ ] I have mentioned a short description about the code at the beginning of the program.
-- [ ] I have performed a self-review of my own code
+- [ ] I have performed a self-review of my own code.
 - [ ] I have commented my code, particularly in hard-to-understand areas.
-- [ ] My changes generate no new warnings
+- [ ] My changes generate no new warnings.
-- [ ] I have not delete any files that already exists in the repository.
+- [ ] I have not deleted any files that already exist in the repository.